TheisGregersen/Covid-19-DE/README.md

   <figcaption align="center" style="font-size:12px"> Cases and Recoveries by Gender and Age Group.</figcaption>
 </figure>

+From both the visual above and below, it is apparent that the probability of COVID-19 having a fatal outcome increases the elder the person being infected is.
+Due to the high difference in number of deaths between the age groups the y-axis has been log-scaled.
+To get the original values please hover the bars. <br>

+**OBS - Log Scaled Y-Axis**
 <figure>
 <iframe src="https://theisgregersen.github.io/Covid-19-DE/deaths_bars.html" sandbox="allow-same-origin allow-scripts" width="100%" height="500" scrolling="no" seamless="seamless" frameborder="0"> </iframe>
-  <figcaption align="center" style="font-size:12px"> Number of Deaths per Agegroup - logsScaled.</figcaption>
+  <figcaption align="center" style="font-size:12px"> Number of Deaths per Age Group - Log Scaled.</figcaption>
 </figure>

 <h2 align="center">
-Case development per State
+Development over Time
 </h2>

 The first case was as mentioned in the state of Bayern and it took almost a month for the other states to register more than a few cases.
 Bayern is together with Nordrhein-Westfallen and Baden-Wuerttenberg the three states with majority of registered cases.